OCA/margin-analysis/sale_report_margin/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

+Adds margin information to the sales analysis report:

-Adds purchase_price field to sale report.
-This field is the unit cost of the sold products, in the company currency.
+- ``Purchase Price``: the unit cost of the sold products, in the company currency.
 It comes from the *Cost* field configured in the products themselves and on the defined inventory valuation method.
+- ``Margin (%)``: the margin over the untaxed total.

 **Table of contents**